AdrienFabre/articles-rails-react/README.md

 index

-- pull list_of_articles from AWS
+- pull articles from AWS

-  - map through the list_of_articles
+  - map through the articles

-    - create updated_article
+    - create adjusted_article

     - if 'article id' exists in the DB

       - find 'article id'

-      - add 'likes' to updated_article
+      - add 'likes' to adjusted_article

     - else

       - create the article in the DB with 0 like

-  - complete the updated_article necessary data
+  - complete the adjusted_article with the required data

-- return all updated_articles
+- return all adjusted_articles

 update